chronophasiac/chronophasiac.github.io/_posts/2013-07-19-technical-interview-brainfreeze.md

 ---
 This week has been a job interview marathon.
 Tech interviews are an utterly different beast from the job interviews I'm used to.
 For one, they are **much** longer than non-technical interviews.
 Some companies have had me speak to half a dozen employees, from engineers to HR to management.
 The main differentiator, of course, is the technical portion of the interview itself.

 Technical questions in the interview setting can be extremely tricky.
 Typically I'm already a bit edgy from meeting so many new people, and the additional mental strain of being so highly invested in a positive outcome is just too much.
 My creative faculties seem to just shut down, and when I'm faced with a challenging question and no creative juices it leads to a panic response.
-I'm desperately reaching out for resources that *should* be there, but in the interview room there's&#8230;nothing.
+I'm desperately reaching out for resources that *should* be there, but in the interview room there's...nothing.
 It is disconcerting, to say the least.

 Once the process starts, it becomes self-reinforcing.
 Every passing second of staring at the empty whiteboard becomes an additional reason to doubt my capabilities.
 This downward spiral is very, very difficult to break.
 Here are a few strategies that have either worked for me, or are next on my list to try: